-- 1. The Rotary Foundation of Rotary International will establish and post the Rotary Exchange Rates for foreign currency translation on a monthly basis with enough time to appropriately communicate to Rotarians and internal users of these exchange rates. - 2.
+- 1. The Rotary Foundation of Rotary International will establish the Rotary Exchange Rates for foreign currency translation. - 2.
 The exchange rates will be in compliance with US Generally Accepted Accounting Principles. - 3.
 The exchange rates will be sufficiently accurate to provide a clear picture of the operations. - 4.
-The general secretary, through delegation to the chief financial officer, will be responsible for maintaining a procedure for the calculation and reporting of the exchange rates.

-5. The Finance Committee will from time to time review the procedure.
-(June 2017 Trustees Mtg., Dec.
-159)
+The general secretary, through delegation to the chief financial officer, will be responsible for maintaining a procedure for the calculation and reporting of the exchange rates. - 5.
+The Finance Committee will from time to time review the procedure.
+(October 2018 Trustees Mtg., Dec.
+57)

-20.040.
+50.050.
 Terminology for the Funds of the Foundation